 Present an authentic narrative of who you are.
 Scholarship committees seek candidates who demonstrate sincerity and integrity through their writing.
 Describe real experiences, challenges overcome, and lessons learned.
 Illustrate instances where your values were tested or when unique insights shaped your decisions.
 This authenticity strengthens the connection between you and the reader, making your application memorable.

-Highlight Your Achievements and Aspirations
+Highlight Your Achievements with Specifics

 Common Mistakes to Avoid